Chapter 12. Configuring kdump using RHEL System Roles

 kdump enables you to specify where to save the contents of the system’s memory for later analysis.

-For more information on RHEL System Roles and how to apply them, see Introduction to RHEL System Roles.
+For more information about RHEL System Roles and how to apply them, see Introduction to RHEL System Roles.

 kdump RHEL System Role